Prague in 2 Days: everything you need to know

 Discover the Church of Our Lady of Týn

-Czech name Chrám Matky Boží před Týnem is located just two minutes from the Clock Tower and you can also reach it comfortably with an electric bike tour of Prague.
+Czech name Chrám Matky Boží před Týnem is located just two minutes from the Clock Tower and you can also reach it comfortably with a Prague bike tour.

 This impressive building is one of the most impressive works of late Gothic style.
 Its two towers, imposing towers rise above the rest of the buildings with its 80 meters high dominating the entire surrounding landscape.